Pursuing That Which Is Fair On Your Behalf

-Equitable Actions can be thought of as claims based on fairness.
-The Court is essentially asked to do justice where it is so required.
+Equitable actions can be thought of as claims based on fairness.
+The court is essentially asked to do justice where it is so required.
 There are numerous equitable claims and defenses available under Florida law within the scope of business litigation.

-An example of such types of actions that may arise in business cases include, for instance, quantum meruit.
+- One example of such types of actions that may arise in business cases include, for instance, quantum meruit.
 This is an equitable claim that exists where there is no express agreement, but one party has provided a benefit to another, which is accepted, under circumstances where a reasonable person would expect to pay for them and does not do so.
 Within a business context, this would occur where no formal contract was agreed upon, but the fairness and equity dictate that one party recover damages from the other.

 There are also a number of equitable defenses available under Florida law.
 Recognizing, asserting, presenting and arguing such defenses may permit litigants to defend and avoid liability for certain claims.
 We represent clients in equitable action and a number of other business litigation and dispute matters.